-For optimal results at low concentrations of ions, a standard method for making measurements with the Potassium Ion-Selective Electrode (ISE) is to add ionic strength adjuster (ISA) solutions to each of your standard solutions and samples.
+For optimal results at low concentrations of nitrate ions, a standard method for taking measurements with the Nitrate Ion-Selective Electrode (ISE) is to add ionic strength adjuster (ISA) solutions to each of your standard solutions and samples.

 Adding an ISA ensures that the total ion activity in each solution being measured is nearly equal, regardless of the specific ion concentration.
-This is especially

-Note: The additions of ISA to samples or standards does not need to have a high level of accuracy- combining the ISA solution and sample solution counting drops using a disposable Beral pipet works fine.
-We recommend using 1M NaCl solution as the ISA solution for the Potassium ISE.
+This is especially important when measuring very low concentrations of specific ions.
+The ISA contains no ions common to the Nitrate ISE itself.
+Note: The additions of ISA to samples or standards described below do not need to have a high level of accuracy- combining the ISA solution and sample solution counting drops using a disposable Beral pipet works fine.
+The following are instructions for using ISA solutions with Vernier Ion-Selective Electrodes.